microsoft/TypeScript/doc/spec.md

 # <a name="4"/>4 Expressions

 This chapter describes the manner in which TypeScript provides type inference and type checking for JavaScript expressions.
-TypeScript’s type analysis occurs entirely at compile-time and adds no run-time overhead to expression evaluation.
+TypeScript's type analysis occurs entirely at compile-time and adds no run-time overhead to expression evaluation.

-TypeScript’s typing rules define a type for every expression construct.
+TypeScript's typing rules define a type for every expression construct.
 For example, the type of the literal 123 is the Number primitive type, and the type of the object literal { a: 10, b: "hello" } is { a: number; b: string; }.
 The sections in this chapter describe these rules in detail.

 In addition to type inference and type checking, TypeScript augments JavaScript expressions with the following constructs: